-Joshua Lambier is currently a PhD candidate in the Department of English at the University of Western Ontario, specializing on the convergence between British and European Romantic literatures and theories of human rights.
-His dissertation research project, “The Vital Life of Rights in British and European Romanticism,” aims to re-examine the claims of current rights discourses by returning to their modern genesis in the turbulent political, cultural and literary debates of the Romantic period.
-He has published essays in the European Romantic Review and Spheres of Action: Speech and Performance in Romantic Culture (2009), and is currently co-editing a volume of essays entitled, Marking Time: Evolution and Romanticism (2012).
-Lambier’s doctoral research has been supported by the Pierre Elliott Trudeau Foundation, and he has been a past winner of The Student Volunteer Award for Community Service in the City of Waterloo as well as a Lifetime Achievement Award given by the Wilfrid Laurier University Students’ Union.
+Joshua Lambier is currently a PhD candidate in the Department of English & Writing Studies at Western University.
+As an active member of the London community, Lambier is also the Founding Director of the Public Humanities at Western and the Artistic Director of the Words Literary and Creative Arts Festival.
+His dissertation research project, “The Vital Life of Rights in British and European Romanticism,” aims to re-examine the claims of current human rights discourses by returning to their modern genesis in the turbulent political, cultural and literary debates of the Romantic period.
+He has published essays in the European Romantic Review, Romantic Circles, and Spheres of Action: Speech and Performance in Romantic Culture.
+Lambier is currently co-editing two volumes of essays on the topic of evolution in Romanticism: Marking Time: Romanticism & Evolution (University of Toronto Press) and Romantic Evolutions (Literature Compass).
+His doctoral research has been supported by the Pierre Elliott Trudeau Foundation as well as the Social Sciences and Humanities Research Council of Canada (SSHRC).
+He has been a past winner of The Student Volunteer Award for Community Service in the City of Waterloo as well as a Lifetime Achievement Award given by the Wilfrid Laurier University Students’ Union.

 Phillip Glennie, Program Coordinator